digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

   the tool wait longer for expected events coming from the DAML ledger implementation under test.
 Conversely use values smaller than 1.0 to make it wait shorter.
-- Set ``--command-submission-ttl-scale-factor`` to a value higher than 1.0 to make the test tool generate Ledger API Commands with higher than default maximum record time, which might be necessary for DAML ledger implementations which take a long time to commit a proposed transaction.
-Conversely use values smaller than 1.0 to make it give less time for a DAML ledger implementation to commit a proposed transaction.
+- Set ``--command-submission-ttl-scale-factor`` to adjust the time-to-live of commands as represented by the MRT (Maximum Record Time) on the Ledger API.
+  The default value is 1.0 and will be applied to the default TTL, which is the maximum TTL as returned by the LedgerConfigurationService.
+In any case, the used TTL value will be clipped to stay between the minimum and maximum TTL.